xmidt-org/ears/docs/ReceiverFanout.md

 #### Observation
 * Should be able to meet all of our goals
-* Goroutines per route: This will prevent abnormal route affecting normal route with in the same receiver.
-At some point, if the back-pressure is too much, it will affect all routes of the same receiver source.
+* Goroutines per route: This will prevent abnormal route affecting normal route with in the same receiver to some extent.
+At some point, if the back-pressure is too much, it may still affect all routes of the same receiver source.
 It will not affect routes with different receiver source.
 * Goroutines shared between routes in same receiver source: Abnormal route will saturate all goroutines and affect normal routes of the same reciever source.
 It will not affect routes with different receiver source.
 * Goroutines shared between routes in same tenant: Abnormal route will saturate all goroutines and affect all routes within the tenant

 ## Proposal 4
-What about channels and worker pools (worker counter)?
+What about channels and worker pools? (at receiver, route, or tenant level).

 The implementation below has a dedicated buffer channel and worker pool at receiver level:
 ```go